Drug Distribution & Trafficking Lawyers in San Diego

 Not all drug sales happen between one person and a dealer.
 Drug trafficking often involves large quantities of controlled substances.
 And while one person may transport them, they are usually going to be distributed between many different people.
 Drug trafficking may also include charges for other crimes such as international drug trafficking (especially across the borders of Mexico), money laundering, drug conspiracy, and perhaps gang activity.

-Four counties in Los Angeles have been targeted as High Intensity Drug Trafficking Areas (HIDTAs) by the federal, state, and local authorities.
+Four counties in California have been targeted as High Intensity Drug Trafficking Areas (HIDTAs) by the federal, state, and local authorities.
 These are Los Angeles, Orange County, Riverside, and San Bernardino.
 San Diego and Imperial Counties have also been identified as HIDTAs along the southwest border.

 Law enforcement agencies in these areas focus on drugs linked to gang activity, drug pipelines or corridors such as state highways, meth labs, and drugs that are brought into California by “mules,” even when those mules are not aware they have transported drugs.